Feature #1363

 One way out of this is to determine the parameters of the parabola, and then shift the parabola minimum to 0 in case that the formal minimum is negative.
 This avoids at least to have too small upper limits in case that the flux boundary is reached.

-#7 Updated by Sanchez David almost 10 years ago
+#7 Updated by Sanchez David about 10 years ago

 If I remember well, the “Integral” method developed by S. Fegan for the Fermi ST was made for such purposes.
 It is based on helene 83 (right?).
 I think this can also be implemented here